Drakening/enchanted-hair/README.md

 # Enchated Hair

-A website for advertising hair weaves and hair extesions.
+A basic website for advertising hair weaves and hair extesions.

 ## Live site